-Education is one of the keys to prevention.
-Use these resources to help you to mitigate toxic chemical exposure in your everyday life.
+Education is one of the keys to prevention!
+Use these resources to help reduce exposure to harmful chemicals in your everyday life.

-Tip: Don’t get overwhelmed…start with one change at a time!
+Tip: Don’t get overwhelmed…make one change at a time.

-www.sixclasses.org: Learn about the 6 classes of chemicals of concern that may be harming our health.
-Learn what they are, where they are found, how we are exposed, what you can do, and more.
+Six Classes: Learn about the 6 classes of chemicals of concern that may be harming our health.
+Learn what they are, where they are found, how we are exposed, what you can do, and more. www.sixclasses.org

-www.saferchemicals.org: Safer Chemicals Healthy Families fights for strong chemical policy, works with retailers to phase out hazardous chemicals and transform the marketplace, and educates the public about ways to protect our families from toxic chemicals.
+Safer Chemicals Healthy Families: Fights for strong chemical policy, works with retailers to phase out hazardous chemicals and transform the marketplace, and educates the public about ways to protect our families from toxic chemicals. www.saferchemicals.org

-www.safecosmetics.org: The Campaign for Safe Cosmetics will educate you on what is in your products and, also about easy actions you can take online to advocate for safer cosmetics.
+The Campaign for Safe Cosmetics: Educates you on what is in your products and, also about easy actions you can take online to advocate for safer cosmetics. www.safecosmetics.org

 Healthy Living: EWG’s comprehensive app with ratings for more than 120,000 food and personal care products.